 Why?
 Because you are selling your fiat for Bitcoin.
 You are trading something that is infinite for something finite.
 It's the only provably scarce asset in both the physical and digital realm other than your time.
 You are storing your wealth in the worlds most secure, self-soverign bank that exists on this planet.

 What should you do with your bitcoin?
-The easiest and most successful thing to do has been to simply secure your stash and just hold it for a decade plus.
+The easiest and most successful thing to do has been to simply buy, secure your stash and just hold it for the long term.
 It's that simple.Find a service to purchase bitcoin here!

 - You can buy a fraction of a bitcoin.
 For example, you can buy $20 worth of bitcoin.